AroneSusau/zendesk-coding-challenge/README.md

-# Zendesk-Coding-Challange
+# Zendesk-Coding-Challenge

-This project was conducted for the Zendesk 2019 coding challange for the opportuniuty to engage in a six month internship within the Zendesk Melbourne office.
-The challange required participants to build a feature that can make http requests to the Zendesk API, then display the tickets in either a GUI or CLI.
+This project was conducted for the Zendesk 2019 coding challenge for the opportuniuty to engage in a six month internship within the Zendesk Melbourne office.
+The challenge required participants to build a feature that can make http requests to the Zendesk API, then display the tickets in either a GUI or CLI.

 *__Internship offer received and accetped.__*

-## Challange Requirements
+## Challenge Requirements

 - Connect to the Zendesk API.
 - Request the tickets for your account.